gtog/gtog.github.com/index.md

 ### Contact me:
 Feel free to contact me with comments.
-I am currently seeking new work opportunities.
 Check out the "About Me" tab for more  details about my background or head over to my profile on Linked In.
 <a href="http://www.linkedin.com/in/adamcduncan">
  	<img src="http://www.linkedin.com/img/webpromo/btn_profile_bluetxt_80x15.png" width="80" height="15" border="0" alt="View Adam Duncan's profile on LinkedIn">
  </a>.